 Principal Timpani, Michael and Susan Newburger Chair

 Timothy Jepson became principal timpanist of the Kansas City Symphony in August 1983.
 Jepson is a native of rural western Iowa and began his career as a professional timpanist at age 18.
-He graduated with honors from Morningside College in Sioux City, Iowa, and studied timpani with Salvatore Rabbio, retired timpanist of the Detroit Symphony.
+He graduated with honors from Morningside University in Sioux City, Iowa.
 Jepson has played percussion with the Kansas City Brass as well as timpani and percussion with the Sunflower and Western Slope music festivals.
 He has been an active clinician, adjudicator and marching percussion specialist and served on the faculty of Washburn University in Topeka, Kansas.
-He is an artist with the Sabian Cymbal Company.
-Jepson served for many years as a volunteer and elected representative for his colleagues in the Kansas City Symphony.
-He also represented his fellow musicians as their delegate to the International Conference of Symphony and Opera Musicians (ICSOM) and served as an executive board member with the Kansas City Federation of Musicians, Local 34-627.
-In his free time, Tim enjoys finding antique timpani for restoration and performance.
-He recently purchased two timpani bowls built between 1880-1910 in Rotterdam, Holland.
-After restoration they will be used with the Symphony performing music of the Baroque, Classical and early Romantic periods.
+Tim enjoys collecting antique timpani.
+His oldest pair are German Baroque timpani built in 1750.
+He currently owns several mid to late 19th century timpani from Paris, Rotterdam, and Altenburg.
+He most recently acquired four early 20th century pedal timpani built in Chicago, IL.
+All the restoration is performed at Precision Classic Timpani in Portage, MI and Tim often uses these instruments on period appropriate repertoire with the Symphony

 Mozart Symphonies 39, 40, and 41.
 Odd numbered Beethoven Symphonies, Brahms’ Symphonies 1 and 2, Handel’s “Messiah”.